Thuan48/NiceHotel/README.md

 Documentations: https://github.com/Thuan48/NiceHotel/tree/main/Documentations

 =====================================
-Thank you for víit our website.
+Thank you for visit our website.